bearded dragon handbook

 Constipation in Bearded Dragons

-Constipation occurs when an animal has trouble digesting food, resulting in difficult bowel movements.
+Constipation occurs when an animal has trouble digesting food, resulting in difficult bowel movements and blood in bearded dragon poop.

 It may be caused by dehydration or an unbalanced diet.